osudrl/TeleJoy/README.md

 ![test3](http://i.imgur.com/ORMPBTY.png)

-As shown above, the XSR polled sensor 0x83 with a properly formed request packet, but through testing with the XSR Reciever, it is **best to only send a reply packet** if a **value has changed** recently and needs to be updated **or it has been awhile** since a value has been updated (>10 seconds).
+As shown above, the XSR polled sensor 0x83 with a properly formed request packet, but through testing with the XSR Reciever, ~it is **best to only send a reply packet** if a **value has changed** recently and needs to be updated **or it has been awhile** since a value has been updated (>10 seconds).~

-If an id is "updated" with the same data repetedly, the XSR firmware assumes that the value is outdated and it starts flashing on the TARANIS screen.
+~If an id is "updated" with the same data repetedly, the XSR firmware assumes that the value is outdated and it starts flashing on the TARANIS screen.~

+**See the [flowchart](https://camo.githubusercontent.com/e77e158237bc03e69b47e3245b3309d69bb12aa0/687474703a2f2f692e696d6775722e636f6d2f45684c466873772e706e67) in `sport_telemetry()` [documentation](https://github.com/osudrl/TeleJoy/tree/master/joy#sport_telemetry) for the joy sketch for an explaination of the decisionmaking that the joy sketch on whether or not to send the response packet.**

 #### Teensy responding again